-The students do much of their school work and all of their homework in sketchbooks.
+The students complete much of their school work and all of their homework in sketchbooks.
 These are made available for purchase at the beginning of Year 7 and often last until the end of Year 9.
 The students take great care of these as they are artworks in themselves.

 Key Stage 4

 At Key Stage 4 the students who have opted for Art will follow the AQA Art & Design GCSE Level course, which is a broad-based endorsement.
-This allows for a wide range of approaches, which we find suits our students.

-At this stage the students will have a good base of confidence and ability, so we take the opportunity at GCSE Level to explore more complex themes and processes, and structure the tasks set to allow the students to develop their own style and preferred methods of generating ideas and artwork.
+At this Key Stage the students will have a good base of confidence and ability, so we take the opportunity at GCSE Level to explore more complex themes and processes, and structure the tasks set to allow the students to develop their own style and preferred methods of generating ideas and artwork.
 By the end of the course many students are making almost all of their own decisions about their artwork.

 The students do much of their coursework in A3 sketchbooks.
 These are made available for purchase at the start of the course alongside a suite of art materials as an Art Pack.
 Students are encouraged to take advantage of these discounted materials to help them with their homework tasks throughout the course.